 Choose a New Host and Create an Account

 Before you can begin the domain transfer process, you need to pick out the new host you’d like to transfer to.
 You may have picked out your new host already, in which case you can skip to the next step.
-But if you’re still undecided, we’ll outline the top three performers from our overall web hosting rankings below.
+But if you’re still undecided, take a look at the top three performers from our overall web hosting rankings in the table below.

 Bluehost wins out as the number one hosting provider in our research.
 Its combination of strong uptime, customer service, and value for money make it the top choice.
 When you transfer a domain name to Bluehost, you’ll need to pay a transfer fee of $12.99.